palphonse1/codingchallenge/README.md

 # codingchallenge
 ## Description

-A Nodejs REST API that accepts json data contatining TV shows, filters them, and returns a json response with the tittle, slug, and image of the shows that have DRM enabled and contain episodes.
+A Nodejs API that accepts json data containing TV shows.
+The service filters them, and returns a json response with the title, slug, and image of the shows that have DRM enabled and contain episodes.

 ## Requirements
 latest version of Nodejs and npm